 to classic retellings like the Irish myth, Deirdre of the Sorrows.

 Her dynamic style of telling, in which she fully embodies the characters and scenes, bringing each moment alive, won her the first national ORACLE AWARD for Storytelling Excellence in the Northeast.
 Publisher's Weekly called Diane “…a virtuoso of the spoken word...an entire cast rolled into one!”
 A featured teller on NPR, at the National Storytelling Festival and the International Storytelling Center, Diane is also the author of A Fire in My Heart

 , the first book of Kurdish folktales ever to be published in English.
 The personal story of her journey to the mountainous Kurdish region of Turkey to gather these folktales is entitled A Thousand Doorways

 and has been featured at theatres throughout the Northeast.

-and also accompanies on piano, synthesizer, guitar and accordion.
+Tom Megan accompanies The Winter Solstice performance on piano, penny-whistle, synthesizer, guitar and accordion!
 He has written several full-length musicals and is a winner of numerous awards for the musical stage, including the prestigious 2013 Richard Rodgers Award.
-Harpist Margot Chamberlain has accompanied storyteller Diane Edgecomb since 1989, and also performs with The Christmas Revels, at the Museum of Fine Arts in Boston, and in many other venues.
+Celtic harper Margot Chamberlain has accompanied storyteller Diane Edgecomb since 1989, and also performs with The Christmas Revels, at the Museum of Fine Arts in Boston, and in many other venues.
 As a GentleMUSE, she also plays harp for staff and patients at the Dana Farber Cancer Institute.